Meet Our Current Teachers

 Lynn Berkowitz, MFA, BFA, with a career in art museums, has developed an array of award-winning gallery tours, experiences, and apps aimed at helping audiences of all ages and abilities engage with a diversity of art ‘isms’ and approaches.

 Sophie Bernard has been doing yoga for nearly 18 years.
 In 2007, she obtained her 200 hour yoga certification in Inner Fire Yoga from Yoga on Main.
 She is certified in Ericksonian hypnosis to deepen her students’ experiences while following her guided meditations.
 She is also a Reiki Master.
+Her website is: www.voilawellness.com.
 Sophie grew up in the beautiful suburbs of Paris, France before she moved stateside to study International Commerce.
 She speaks 5 languages and loves to share her love of her beautiful native language.
-Her website is: www.voilawellness.com.

 Rochelle Brenner is a Black Belt and full-time martial arts instructor for children and adults.
 She is also a former amateur boxer and includes training that can challenge every level.
 She is the owner of Action Karate in Mt.
 Airy.